uclcg/uclcg/README.md

 This website hosts the [UCL Computer Graphics rendering system](https://uclcg.github.io/uclcg/public/html/index.html).
-The system implements an online framework for executing WebGL code and for implementing and submitting the coursework and assignments.
+The system implements an online framework for executing WebGL code and for implementing and the coursework and assignments.
+Please have a look at the submission info below.

 ## Get Started